 A passive attacker is usually an eavesdropper, which attempts to obtain the legitimate service from the service provider.
-For a basic eavesdropper, as shown in Lemma 3, when the eavesdropper's channel is totally uncorrelated from the receiver's channel, it will not achieve a boosted SNR to decode the received service data.
+For a basic eavesdropper, as shown in Lemma 2, when the eavesdropper's channel is totally uncorrelated from the receiver's channel, it will not achieved a boosted SNR to decode the received service data.
 It seems that multiple eavesdroppers with high-gain, directional antennas may collaborate to add their received signals together to form a boosted signal, with which they can decode the original service data.
-Nevertheless, even collaborated attackers can obtain jamming entangled signals from different transmitters respectively, these transmit signals are calibrated to accommodate the distinct channels between transmitters and the desired receiver only, and consequently received signals are uncorrelated to each other at attackers.
-Therefore, the sum of received signals is equivalent to that of multiple random signals, and both channel distortions and jamming signals can significantly interfere the correct decoding of the combined signal.
-Thus, no matter how many eavesdroppers exist, signals received by these eavesdroppers always suffer from the distortion from jamming signals and the wireless channel fading, and exhibit different shapes as long as their channels are not calibrated for homomorphism at the service provider side.
+Nevertheless, no matter how many eavesdroppers exist, the signals received by these eavesdroppers still suffer from the wireless channel fading like the multipath fading, and always exhibit different shapes as long as their channels are not calibrated for homomorphism at the service provider side.
+Both the channel distortion and the jamming signal cause the sum of received signals equivalent to that of multiple random signals.
 As such, a boosted SNR cannot be obtained for correct decoding.

-7 MULTI-USER MODE
+7. MULTI-USER MODE

-Code Division Multiple Access (CDMA), Time Division Multiple Access (TDMA), and Frequency Division Multiple Access (FDMA) are three typical methods adopted by modern wireless communication systems to support multiuser access.
+Code Division Multiple Access (CDMA), Time Division Multiple Access (TDMA), and Frequency Division Multiple Access (FDMA) are three typical methods adopted by modern wireless communication systems to support multi-user access.
 For CDMA, users are assigned with special designed codes that are orthogonal to each other, and an individual user can extract its own data by correlating received signals with the assigned codes.
 For TDMA and FDMA, users are assigned with distinct, non-overlapping time slots/frequency bands to send and receive wireless signals.
 By utilizing different codes, time slots, and frequencies, the interferences among wireless users can be eliminated.